accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Connect an **external keyboard** (and [configure keyboard navigation](methodologie.md#external-keyboard)).
 1. Browse the screen and identify additional content that appears when focusing on an interface component.
-1. Check that the additional content can be hidden by a keyboard key (generally the key or key combination that will have been associated in *Switch Access*{lang=en} for the *Return* parameter)
+1. Check that the additional content can be hidden by a keyboard key (generally the key or key combination that will have been associated in Switch Access for the *Return* parameter)
 1. Check that additional content remains visible:
 - until the focus is moved away from the interface component and additional content;
 - or as long as the focus is positioned on the interface component or in the additional content;